Variational structure and two-dimensional subsonic jet flows for compressible Euler system with general incoming flows: Variational formulation for the free boundary problem

-The existence of minimizers for \eqref{eq:mini_truncated} is proved in Lemma \ref{lem:existence} for a slightly more general functional.
-Assuming the existence of minimizers, we now derive the Euler-Lagrange equation for the variational problem \eqref{eq:mini_truncated} in $\{\psi<Q\}$:
+The existence and the H\"{o}lder regularity of minimizers for \eqref{eq:mini_truncated} will be shown in Lemmas \ref{lem:existence} and \ref{lem:holder}, respectively.
+Assuming the existence and continuity of a minimizer $\psi$, we now derive the Euler-Lagrange equation for the variational problem \eqref{eq:mini_truncated} in the open set $\{\psi<Q\}$.